Syllabus: MA 471-671

 Grades

-Grades for both MA471 and MA671 will be posted on the MA471 Courseinfo or MA671 Courseinfo websites.
+Grades for both MA471 and MA671 will be posted on the MA471 Blackboard or MA671 Blackboard websites.
 Please check these listings occasionally to check that all of your grades have been recorded correctly.